 Sunderland Through Time is by Keith Cockerill (£):

 Marie Gardiner also the author of Sunderland, Industrial Giant: Recollections of Working Life (£):

 Visit the SeeitdoitSunderland website for further ideas on what to see and do in Sunderland.

 Photos illustrating this post are by Why Eye Photography.

 If you enjoyed this post why not sign up for the free Go Eat Do newsletter?
 It’s a hassle-free way of getting links to posts on a monthly basis.

 ‘Like’ the Go Eat Do Facebook page to see more photos and content.

-A version of this post was originally published on 23 August 2015.
+A version of this post was first published on Go Eat Do 23 August 2015.